 - other party living abroad

-How much does it cost to file divorce papers?
+How much does it cost to file divorce/dissolution papers?

-To initiate the divorce process you are required to fill in a divorce petition.
-You will also be required to pay a court fee which is currently £550.
-This is regardless of whether the divorce is contested or uncontested.
+To initiate the divorce/dissolution process you are required to complete a divorce/dissolution application.
+You will also be required to pay a court fee which is currently £593.
 Dependant on your income, you may not have to pay all of the fee.

-The fee covers the costs of processing the divorce, including the final decree absolute application.
+The fee covers the costs of processing the divorce, including the final order application (formerly decree absolute)

-There may be additional costs if, for example, you require a replacement marriage certificate or if translation of documents is required.
+In addition to the standard divorce/dissolution application fee of £593, you will need to pay your solicitors fees.
+The may be a fixed fee, but other costs may apply, for example, if you require a replacement marriage certificate or if translation of documents is required.

 If you earn less than a specified amount or claim certain benefits, you may not be required to pay the full cost of your court fees.